datepicker

 Alternatively, if you don’t have a Haskell development environment, you can also install this software using Guix.
 Guix will automatically install a supported GHC version for you and add the binary to your $PATH.
 In order to install datepicker this way run the following command

-$ guix time-machine -C channels.scm -- package -f manifest.scm
+$ guix time-machine -C channels.scm -- package -f package.scm

 Usage Examples